-When choosing a prenatal care provider, first and foremost, you want a clinician (physician or midwife) who is well-qualified, experienced and has a good reputation among the people you trust.
+What are the tips you need to know when choosing a prenatal care provider?
+First and foremost, you will want to find a clinician (physician or midwife) who is well-qualified, experienced and has a good reputation among the people you trust.
+If I had to choose one quality it would be finding a provider who is experienced.

-Here are some additional factors and questions you want to consider:
+Here are some additional factors and questions you will want to consider while choosing a prenatal care provider:

 - Your prenatal and postpartum care will be close to one year in duration and there will be many visits.
 So think long term.

-- It is important that you share the same “philosophy” about the fundamentals of your labor and delivery management, assuming your differences are all within the standards of accepted medical care.
+- It is important that you and your provider share the same “philosophy” about the fundamentals of labor and delivery management.
+This is assuming that your differences are all within the standards of accepted medical care.

 - You do not want to be in conflict with your provider about your management.
 Remember that your desires and expectations are based on your personal experiences and information you have acquired on your own as well as from close friends and family.
 It is also important to realize that your tolerance level of risk vs benefit for a particular clinical approach may differ.

-- Discuss access to emergent intervention, anesthesia (if and when desired) etc..
+- Discuss access to emergent intervention such as anesthesia (if and when desired), etc..
 These are topics that need to be discussed early on, so there are no misunderstandings about management later in your pregnancy.
+You want to be sure you are choosing a prenatal care provider who will be supportive from the beginning of your care to the time of delivery.

 - Discuss the labor and delivery coverage arrangements within your provider’s group of practitioners so you will be aware of who may be present for your delivery.